AZ Piano Reviews

 His parents (Erik & Michelle) cannot really afford a lot of his care since they do not have insurance that will cover many of these things.
 But it is such a blessing for him and his family (parents, etc) to not go through these terrible seizures because of what this medicine is doing for him.

 The bottom line is that Dylan needs and is undergoing long term professional developmental care and therapy which is necessary and continues to be costly and is beyond our family’s ability to pay for.
 Some days Dylan’s long term needs seem severe and other days not as bad, it goes back and forth.
 But regardless of that, we love him and need to help care for him with the hope he can improve somewhat over time (he already has little by little).
-Something I did not mention yet is that through a dental checkup a few years ago, we learned that Dylan has no teeth coming in at all since he began losing his baby which happened much later than a healthy child, and he is now 14 years old.
+Something I did not mention yet is that through a dental checkup a few years ago, we learned that Dylan has no teeth coming in at all since he began losing his baby which happened much later than a healthy child, and he is now 15 years old.

 Dylan today

 Thank you to all the people out there who have donated to help my grandson Dylan and his ongoing mental and physical needs.
-Dylan is now 14 years old (a teenager) as can be seen in this recent photo of him, but his ongoing physical, mental, and social needs are still there.
+Dylan is now 15 years old (a teenager) as can be seen in this recent photo of him, but his ongoing physical, mental, and social needs are still there.
 He has come a long way but is still challenged in so many ways and will likely need ongoing care and supervision for the remainder of his life, unless an unexpected miracle occurs.
 But…he is “generally” a happy child and is growing in his ability to understand his surroundings.

 With regard to his physical needs, Dylan has no teeth (as I already mentioned) because of all the chemo and radiation treatment he previously received when he was a baby.
 Those treatments killed off many of his healthy brain cells/neurons during his early childhood physical development.

 Dylan will not be able to have anything done about his teeth issues until he is older past teenage years when possible orthodontia work can actually be done, which will be expensive.
-He’ll have no teeth to chew for now with which is hard to believe, but true.
+He has no teeth to chew for now with which is hard to believe, but true.
 He just does the best that he can but he eats a lot of food these days, just like growing boys normally do..

 But…the issues this growing boy has to deal with are still huge…but yet he smiles and laughs (some of the time) and can be a fun kid and shows love to people (when he is in the mood:).
 You never know when that will be because he is generally unpredictable when it comes to that kind of response and behavior.
 That can be frustrating for his Mom & Dad as every parent wants their child to love them and be “normal.”.

 I am asking anyone who appreciates my blog reviews (which I do at my own expense and time) if you would consider donating a small amount towards Dylan’s expenses?
 It would mean so much to me and my family, and we are hopeful that one day we will see some much needed physical, mental, & interactive social improvements, although it is still very challenging right now as I have talked about.
-We have seen some small improvements over the years with the therapy he has received that we are able to afford along with his special needs school that he is in.
+We have seen some small improvements over the years with the therapy he has received that we are able to afford along with his “special needs” schooling that he is in.

 But Dylan still has a very long way to go physically, mentally and socially assuming his Leukemia never comes back which are hopeful that it won’t and it has not so far.
 We are praying that a miracle will occur and that we will see some dramatic improvements with Dylan over time because he is loved by many.